KateCiz/SoundCloud-Project/scratch.md

 ### Get all Albums
 Return all the albums.

-- Return seed data for albums that exist in the database.
+- Return seed data for albums that exist in the database
-- Success response includes each album in the database.
+- Success response includes each album in the database
 - Return album data and include the id, userId, title, description, createdAt, updatedAt, and previewImage